smatzek/3DUnetCNN/README.md

 ## TensorFlow Large Model Support
-You can modify enable TensorFlow Large Model Support by passing command line parameters.
+You can enable TensorFlow Large Model Support by passing command line parameters.
 Additional parameters allow specifying different input data files, image sizes, profiling, log LMS statitics, and more.
 See the training usage for more information: